Infoblox

 TriggerDescription

-Infoblox: MITRE ATT&CK Threat DetectedCatch-all for DNS-based threats
+Infoblox: MITRE ATT&CK Threat DetectedCatch-all for MITRE-tagged events

 Infoblox: DNS SERVFAILDNS resolution failures